Limonadovy-joe/api-calls/README.md

 - There's just one more thing to cover about error handling: **What happens when a query fails but there is already data in the cache?**
 - If the data is still **in the cache**, **there's no reason we can't just keep showing the user that stale data** - it's better than only showing them an error.
 In fact, if we reorganize our component the right way, we can show both the error and the stale data.
 - The important thing to remember is that any data that's still in the cache is available, even if a later query had an error.

+### Using The Query Client
+- React Query puts control in your hands as the developer.
+You can configure the settings for each query directly, like staleTime, cacheTime, and retry, or you can use the default settings that come with React Query

+There's one more default you can configure on the Query Client - the default query function.

+**Imperative Query Fetching:** </br>
+- The useQuery hook is strictly declarative.
+- This is the behavior you most often want, but there might be a time when you want to **trigger a query imperatively**.
+For example, you might want to perform a search, grab the top result, and immediately trigger a navigation to the relevant page using React Router's navigate function without displaying results.